vsubasri/LFS-Early-Cancer-Onset-Prediction/README.md

 ## LFS Age of Onset Pipeline ##

-This directory contains the scripts to predict early onset in any new LFS patients.
+This directory contains the following scripts which are used to preprocess methylation data and use that methylation data to predict early onset in LFS patients.

     utils.R

+This script contains all the helper functions to perform preprocess, predict and plot.

     remove_confounders.R

+This script runs the preprocessing which involves three major steps:

+ i) Outlier removal
+ ii) Removal of batch confounder iii) Removal of array confoundr

     predictSingleExtVal.R

+This script runs the feature selection, model fitting and outputs the test results.